Ge0rg3/requests-ip-rotator/README.md

 gateway_3.shutdown(endpoints[:3])
 ```

-**Please bear in mind that any gateways started with the `require_manual_shutdown` parameter set to `True` will not be deleted via the `shutdown` method, and must be deleted
+**Please bear in mind that any gateways started with the `require_manual_deletion` parameter set to `True` will not be deleted via the `shutdown` method, and must be deleted
 manually through either the AWS CLI or Website.**

 ## Credit